 From A to B: A CIO’s Guide to Navigating Transformation in the Digital Age

 In the era of business transformation, CIOs have the unenviable job of closing the gap between transformation and readiness to get their company on the path to a digital future.
-As my colleague, Nigel Williams, wrote in one of his blog posts, “The challenges facing CIOs today can’t be denied.
+As a colleague of mine wrote in one of his blog posts, “The challenges facing CIOs today can’t be denied.
 At face value, the same could be said to be true for just about any role.
 But one CIO said his job was to take the company from point A to B faster.”

 How close that gap is to being closed depends on whom you ask within an organization.
 A global study from Commvault and Quadrant Strategies found there’s a significant gap between CEO expectations for digital transformation and IT organization readiness.
 Of the 1,200 IT executives and personnel surveyed in

 six global business markets, many believe they lack the skill set, technology and bandwidth to create a data-centric foundation for innovation.

 But before these issues can be addressed, businesses need to understand the difference between IT, business and digital transformation.
 According to Rackspace, business transformation encompasses the cultural shift and business processes driven by changing market demands (i.e. the company’s culture of change and business drivers); digital transformation encompasses the tools and processes implemented to support business transformation (i.e. applications); and IT transformation is the reassessment and overhaul of information technology to support digital transformation (i.e. infrastructure).

 While a lot of the talk around transformation tends to focus on technology, what’s often overlooked is the business element.
 All three of the transformation types go hand in hand and no strategy will be truly successful if this isn’t the case.
 If a CIO could just throw technology at transformation, then it wouldn’t be such a challenge to close that gap.